If you are applying for this course from within the UK click Apply Now

 As well as assessments that count towards your degree, there are also ongoing assessments for feedback and consolidating your learning.

-If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
-All modules are taught during the day time and you will be studying alongside full-time students.
+If you study this course on a part-time basis, you'll typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
+All modules are taught during the day and you'll be studying alongside full-time students.

 Our typical offer is: